New York Democrat has 'a lot of questions' for Biden administration about Pentagon leak - KTVZ

 “Those who are trying to sugarcoat this on the right, you cannot allow a single individual of the military intelligence community to leak classified information because they disagree with policy,” he said on ABC’s “This Week.”

+Teixeira, the Ohio Republican said, “is someone who has compromised his country and has certainly compromised our allies.
+That’s not the oath that he took.
+That’s not the job that he took.”

+“If he’s brought through this process, and he’s found guilty, it will be of espionage.
+It’s of being a traitor to your country.
+That’s not someone … to look up to,” Turner said.

-Graham’s comments come after Republican Rep. Marjorie Taylor Greene of Georgia tweeted a defense of Texeira’s actions last week.
+Their comments come after Republican Rep. Marjorie Taylor Greene of Georgia tweeted a defense of Teixeira’s actions last week.

 “For any member of Congress to suggest it’s OK to leak classified information because you agree with the cause is terribly irresponsible and puts America in serious danger,” Graham said.